The Kitchen Docs

 Instant Pot Carrot and Lentil Soup

-If you tried this Indian Mixed Lentil Dal Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you liked it in the comments below!
+If you tried this Lentil Dal Recipe, please leave a 🌟rating and let me know in the comments below!
 I love hearing from you!
 Share it on Instagram with the hashtag #thekitchendocs or share on Facebook, too.

 Love- Vaishali